PouceHeure/pouco2000/readme.md

 - *pouco2000*, principal library, grouping Controller class definition.
 - *pouco2000_debug*, allowing to develope easily the ros part.
 I decided to let this part in the release version, allowing to user to develope efficacely depend packages.

-2 others libaries has been developed.
+3 others libaries has been developed.
-- pouco2000_introspection, grouping methods and classes allowing to filter a data from Controller msg.
+- pouco2000_introspection, filter data from controller msg and publish data
+- pouco2000_extractor, extract data from controller msg
 - pouco2000_monitor, grouping methods and classes allowing to create a monitor.

 ### Setup package